raphael-proust/OGL-SRD5/pages/06.classes/default.md

 #### Distant Spell

-When you cast a spell that has a range of 5 feet or greater, you can spend 1 sorcery point to double the range of the spell.
+When you cast a spell that has a range of 1.5m or greater, you can spend 1 sorcery point to double the range of the spell.

-When you cast a spell that has a range of touch, you can spend 1 sorcery point to make the range of the spell 30 feet.
+When you cast a spell that has a range of touch, you can spend 1 sorcery point to make the range of the spell 9m.

 #### Empowered Spell